 During the home inspection process, when you find an item needing repair you think will decrease the life expectancy of the home, you have a few options when you approach the seller.

 The first option: You can ask the seller to fix the problem outright.
 For example, if there are raccoons in the attic, you can insist that the seller gets rid of the pest infestation on their own dime before you close on the house.

-Or, the second option is that you can negotiate a lower sales price based on the idea that you will need to invest time, effort, and money into getting rid of the raccoons yourself once you become the homeowner.
+The second option is to negotiate a lower price because you will need to invest time, effort, and money into getting rid of the raccoons yourself once you become the homeowner.

-You can apply this strategy to all different kinds of problems that might come up during home inspections.
-However, if the problem is very serious, like the presence of lead paint or a cracked foundation, you need to proceed with extreme caution.
+You can apply this strategy to many issues as they come to light.
+However, if the problem is serious, like lead paint or a cracked foundation, proceed with caution.

-These problems are very serious and can take a lot of money and time to fix.
-Asking the seller to take care of them before closing is a very reasonable request and you should be wary of taking on the responsibility as a buyer, even for a great price.
+These issues are serious and can take a lot of money and time to fix.
+Asking the seller to take care of them before closing is a reasonable request and you should be wary of taking on the responsibility as a buyer, even for a great price.

-However, sellers will likely not grant every repairs request.
+However, sellers will probably not grant every repair request.

-Sometimes, contracts of sale get very specific about cosmetic repairs.
-They state that a seller will not fix anything cosmetic, only things like a structural issue, building code violations, or safety issues.
-Many sellers only like to fix things the law requires them to fix.
-So, be sure to check your local laws to ensure that what you are entitled to gets fixed.
+Sometimes, contracts of sale get specific about cosmetic repairs.
+They state that a seller won't fix anything cosmetic, only items like structural issues, building code violations, or safety infractions.
+Some sellers only want to fix things the law requires them to fix.
+Check your local laws to ensure you get what's required fixed.

-If the home has a shed, pool house, clubhouse, or separate garage, it is best to just let any issues with them go, especially if you are buying your home in a competitive market.
-Just focus on the safety and soundness of the main house when making your requests after home inspections, as sheds are dirty and there are usually more important things to worry about.
+If the home has a shed, pool house, clubhouse, or detached garage, it is best to just let any issues with them go, especially if you are buying your home in a competitive market.
+Just focus on the safety and soundness of the main house when making your requests.